brauliocoronelwc-commits/seo-data-automation-challenge/README.md

 Input Workbook
 → Data Validation
-→ Keyword Standardization
-→ Date Standardization
+→ Keyword and Date Standardization
 → Rank Tracker Aggregation
 → Data Merge
-→ Merge Validation
-→ Theme Visibility Analysis
+→ Theme Analysis
 → Month-over-Month Analysis
 → Keyword Attention Detection
-→ Automated Excel Reporting
+→ Excel Reporting

-The workflow is divided into two sections.

 ## Task 1 — Data Cleaning, Merge & Analysis

+Task 1 prepares the source data for analysis.

-The script:
+The workflow:

-- Loads the input Excel workbook.
-- Validates that the required sheets and fields are available.
+- Validates the required sheets and columns.
-- Standardizes keyword and date formats.
+- Standardizes keywords and dates.
-- Removes duplicate Rank Tracker rows.
+- Removes exact duplicate Rank Tracker rows.
-- Aggregates weekly Rank Tracker data to Month + Keyword level.
+- Aggregates Rank Tracker data to Month + Keyword level.
 - Merges Rank Tracker, GSC, and Category Mapping data.
 - Flags keywords without a Product Theme mapping.
-- Analyzes visibility trends by Product Theme.
+- Analyzes visibility by Product Theme.
-- Generates a formatted Task 1 Excel output.
+- Creates a formatted Excel output.

-The Rank Tracker data is aggregated before merging because it contains weekly and device-level observations, while the GSC data is monthly and query-level.
-This avoids duplicating monthly GSC metrics across multiple Rank Tracker rows.
+Rank Tracker is aggregated before the merge because it contains weekly and device-level observations, while GSC is provided at a monthly level.
+This prevents monthly GSC metrics from being duplicated during the merge.

 ## Task 2 — Automation Build

-The Task 1 workflow is extended to generate automated reporting outputs for recurring use.
+Task 2 extends the workflow for recurring reporting.

-The automation:
+It automatically:

 - Creates a monthly Product Theme summary.
 - Calculates month-over-month changes in rank, impressions, and clicks.
-- Detects keywords requiring attention.
+- Identifies keywords that may need attention.
+- Detects the latest reporting month.
-- Separates current actionable alerts from historical alerts.
+- Keeps current alerts separate from historical alerts.
-- Automatically detects the latest available reporting period.
-- Validates the automated outputs before export.
+- Validates the results before export.
-- Generates a formatted Excel report ready for recurring review.
+- Generates a formatted Excel report.

-## Automated Outputs

-### Product Theme Summary

-Provides monthly performance by Product Theme, including:

-- Average Rank
-- GSC Impressions
-- GSC Clicks
-- Rank Change
-- Impressions MoM %
-- Clicks MoM %

-A positive Rank Change represents a ranking improvement, while a negative value represents a ranking decline.

 ### Keywords Needing Attention

-The latest available reporting period is detected automatically.

-Keywords are flagged when they meet one or more of the following conditions:
+A keyword is flagged when at least one of these conditions is met:

 - **Ranking Drop:** ranking declines by 3 or more positions.
 - **CTR Drop:** CTR declines by 20% or more month over month.
-- **Missing Mapping:** keyword has no Product Theme mapping.
+- **Missing Mapping:** the keyword has no Product Theme mapping.

-A keyword can receive multiple attention reasons simultaneously.
+A keyword can have more than one attention reason.

-The complete alert history is also retained separately for auditing and historical analysis.

-## Configurable Thresholds

-The attention thresholds are defined as configurable variables:
+The thresholds are configurable:

 ```python
 RANK_DROP_THRESHOLD = 3
 CTR_DROP_THRESHOLD = 20
 ```

-These thresholds were introduced to avoid flagging minor fluctuations as actionable issues.

-They are assumptions rather than fixed business rules and can be adjusted based on reporting requirements.
+I used these values to avoid flagging small fluctuations.
+They are assumptions for this analysis and can be adjusted based on business requirements.

 ## How to Run

-1. Open `seo_automation.ipynb` in Google Colab.
+1. Open `seo_data_automation.ipynb` in Google Colab.
-2. Run all cells from top to bottom.
+2. Run the notebook from top to bottom.
-3. Upload one `.xlsx` workbook when prompted.
+3. Upload the input `.xlsx` workbook when prompted.
-4. The notebook validates the required sheets and columns before processing.
+4. The notebook validates the workbook before processing.
-5. Task 1 cleans, standardizes, merges, and validates the source data.
+5. Task 1 prepares and analyzes the merged dataset.
-6. Task 2 creates the Product Theme summary, calculates month-over-month changes, and identifies keywords needing attention.
+6. Task 2 creates the automated reporting outputs.
-7. The final automated Excel report is generated and downloaded automatically.
+7. The final Excel reports are generated automatically.

-The workflow does not hardcode row counts, reporting months, Product Theme counts, duplicate counts, or unmapped keyword counts.

-A new workbook can be processed as long as it follows the same expected sheet and column structure.
+The workflow does not depend on fixed row counts, months, or Product Theme counts.
+Future files can be processed as long as they follow the expected sheet and column structure.

-## Expected Input Structure
+## Expected Input

-The workflow expects an Excel workbook containing the three source sheets used in the assessment:
+The workbook should contain:

 - Rank Tracker data
 - Google Search Console data
 - Keyword Category Mapping data

-Future workbooks can contain different reporting periods and row counts as long as the expected sheet and column structure remains consistent.
+The expected sheet and column structure is validated when the notebook starts.

 ## Output Files